 6. Alterations/additions/extensions Have you had replacement windows, doors, patio doors or double glazing installed in your property?
-If you have answered yes, please answer the three questions below Yes 😵 b. property: If you have answered yes, please answer the timee questions below No 🕢 (:) Were the replacements the same shape and type as the ones you Yes 😵 (i) replaced?
-No 🔕 (::) Did the work involve any changes to the window or door openings?
-Yes 😵 (ii) No 🐼 Please describe the changes made to the windows doors, or patio doors (with approximate date completed): es when the work was (iii) Please give any guarantees which you received for this work to your solicitor or estate agent 7.
+If you have answered yes, please answer the three questions below Yes 🔇 b. property: If you have answered yes, please answer the timee questions below No 🕢 /i\ Were the replacements the same shape and type as the ones you Yes 😵 (i) replaced?
+No 😵 (ii) Did the work involve any changes to the window or door openings?
+Yes 😵 (") No 😵 Please describe the changes made to the windows doors, or patio doors (with approximate dat completed): es when the work was , , Please give any guarantees which you received for this work to your solicitor or estate agent (iii) 7.
 Central heating Is there a central heating system in your property?
-(Note: a partial central heating system is one which does not heat all the main Yes 🗸 a. rooms of the property - No 🔕 the main living room, the bedroom(s), the hall and the bathroom).
+Yes 🗸 a.
+(Note: a partial central heating system is one which does not heat all the main rooms of the property - No 😣 the main living room, the bedroom(s), the hall and the bathroom).
 Partial 🚫 If you have answered yes or partial - what kind of central heating is there?
-(Examples: gas-fired, solid fuel, electric storage heating, gas warm air) Oil If you have answered yes, please answer the three questions below Miles and a second and hearting a second and a second hearting in stall a do l o (i) When was your central heating system or partial central heating installed? ?
-Do you have a maintenance contract for the central heating system?
-Yes 🗸 (ii) No 😵 If you answered yes please give details of the company with whom you have a maintenance co ontract Gleaner Oil When was your maintanance contract last renowed?
-(Please provide the month and year) (iii) When was your maintenance contract last renewed?
-(Please provide the month and year) ?
-8. Energy Performance Certificate Deep your property have an Energy Performance Certificate which is less Does your property have an Energy Performance Certificate which is less than 10 years old?
-Yes ⊗ No ⊘ legues that may have affected your property INO 🐼 9.
-Issues that may have affected your property Has there been any storm, flood, fire, or other structural damage to your a. property while you have owned it?
-Yes ⊗ No ⊘ If you have answered yes is the damage the subject of any outstanding Yes 😵 insurance claim?
-No 🐼 Are you aware of the existence of asbestos in your property?
+(Examples: gas-fired, solid fuel, electric storage heating, gas warm air) Oil boiler If you have answered yes, please answer the three questions below (i) When was your central heating system or partial central heating installed?
+2005 Do you have a maintenance contract for the central heating system?
+Yes 🗸 (ii) No 🚷 If you answered yes please give details of the company with whom you have a maintenance contract GLEANER OILS (iii) When was your maintenance contract last renewed?
+(Please provide the month and year) 0 Rolling contract 8.
+Energy Performance Certificate Does your property have an Energy Performance Certificate which is less V 🖎 than 10 years old?
+Yes 😵 9.
+Issues that may have affected your property 110 0.
+Has there been any storm, flood, fire, or other structural damage to your Yes 😵 a. property while you have owned it?
+No 🗸 If you have answered yes is the damage the subject of any outstanding Yes 😵 insurance claim?
+No 😣 L Are you aware of the existence of asbestos in your property?
 Yes 😵 b.
-The you aware of the existence of assestes in your property: No 🐼 If you have answered yes please give details: 140 ni you mave answered yes prease give details.
-I
+No 🕢 If you have answered yes please give details: